 You’d Have To Give Up Your Morning Coffee

 It’s easy to understand why this might frighten people as an idea.
 Most of us find that we need a little something to get going in the mornings.
 Well, as it happens, the vegan diet is likely to provide you with enough energy.
-You will no longer feel the need to artificially boost yourself too much, but that’s besides the point.
+You will no longer feel the need to artificially boost yourself too much, but that’s beside the point.

 The truth is that you can still have coffee and tea, and you can still find and buy coffee which is good for the planet too.
 You will, of course, need to make sure that you are using an alternative kind of milk, such as almond or hemp, but as long as you do that you can still enjoy your morning coffee no problem.